OUR "EXPENSE LOSS" REVIEW IS COPYRIGHT PROTECTED ASK TO LEARN ABOUT HOW OUR PROCESS WILL IMPROVE YOUR BUSINESS

 Common unsystematic spending can occur in any business, and with useful information or training this encourages a more fiscally responsible method of performance and behavior that will improve your profits

-In order to correlate business closures to the unambiguous reason of Expense Loss I began to observe the relationship between managing expenditures in organizations and how they were accepted or treated against other practices or procedures used by management in the goal to achieve profits.
+In order to correlate business closures to the unambiguous cause from Expense Loss I began to observe the relationship between managing expenditures in organizations and how they were accepted or treated against other practices or procedures used by management in the goal to achieve profits.
 This relationship examination uncovered ongoing efforts to build the business with an acceptance to expenditure procedures when the business seemed to be doing fine or the appearance that plenty of revenue was incoming to support profits was ongoing.
-When looking at common expenses related to; service delivery issues, guest dissatisfaction costs, insufficient recipe calculations, disproportionate menu prices, overburdening vendor prices, property expenses, guest/member programs, coupons and percentage off programs, repairs and maintenance costs, and other concerns and then comparing this to expenditure management behaviors the comparison showed a disconnect by management for these issues up until profits were determined lacking.
+Instead of using hard analysis information and continuous monitoring most go by gut feeling that business is good, so must be profits.
+When looking at common expense and loss related to; service delivery issues, guest dissatisfaction costs, insufficient recipe calculations, disproportionate menu prices, overburdening vendor prices, profit or loss associated with guest/member programs, profit or loss associated with coupons and percentage off programs, unmonitored repair and maintenance costs, and other concerns and then comparing this to expenditure management behaviors the comparison showed a disconnect by management for many or all of these issues up until profits were determined lacking.
 During this time I learned that while having consistency within an organization can foster stability and progress; I also noticed common behaviors among businesses that expected their level of profits to be based upon their achieved revenue, which is an afterthought.
 Few businesses seem to consider the effectiveness of fiscal responsibility beforehand, or the fact that you can earn higher profits without increasing revenue simply by paying more attention to money lost on expenditures now, and not after you realize that expected profits were not achieved.
+Attached to this is the ultimate action by owners and managers to cut expenses like payroll or quality of product to reduce costs quickly without regard to the repercussions of their decisions long term or alongside their guest’s enjoyment considerations.

 To learn more about building your business, improving expenditure management behavior, or to learn if you are experiencing "Expense Loss" reach out to us at LHC.